fatihacet/gitlab-workflow/README.md

 ### Caveats and known issues
 - The current version of the extension doesn't support multi-root workspaces.
-It's planned for the 1.0 major version.
+If you want to know more about limitations and read recent developments, please check [multi-root-workspace](https://gitlab.com/fatihacet/gitlab-vscode-extension/issues?scope=all&utf8=%E2%9C%93&state=all&label_name[]=multi-root-workspace) labeled issues.

 -----